 (a) A regular full-time employee shall earn paid sick leave at the rate of one and one-half (11⁄2) days per month.
 Regular part-time employees shall be entitled to sick leave credits on a pro rata basis.
+Casual employees, after ninety (90) consecutive days of employment shall be entitled to paid sick leave, in accordance with the Illness and Injury Leave Provision of the Employment Standards Act.
+The Act currently prescribes by Regulation up to five (5) days in each calendar year.

 - (b) Sick leave shall be cumulative to a total of sixty (60) days.
-There shall be no payout on sick leave. - (c) Sick leave may be used for medical and dental appointments. - (d) Sick leave may be used in case of illness of immediate family members of the employee as per Article 19.1. - (e) The Employer may require a medical certificate.
+There shall be no payout on sick leave. - (c) Sick leave may be used for medical and dental appointments. - (d) Sick leave may be used in case of illness of immediate family members of the employee.

+(e) The Employer may require a medical certificate.
+Such a request will be made within reasonable limits.